T

 Destination-specific money tips

-• The Salzburg Card can be a good value if you plan on visiting many attractions and using public transport frequently; compare its cost to your planned activities.
+• Salzburg Card can offer good value if you plan to visit many attractions; compare its cost to individual entry fees.

 Plan the rest of your Salzburg trip